jfrome1/NUS-AI-writing-project/src/content/docs/templates/links.md

 ## Summary of the GenAI policy

-- You are free to use or not use GenAI chatbots in this course [:in any way](#x-modified)
+- You are free to use or not use GenAI chatbots in this course in any way as long as you submit links to your chat transcripts.
+- There is no penalty for using GenAI as long as you submit links.
 - *Every* assignment in this course must include either 1) a link to a transcript of all relevant GenAI use or 2) a statement that no GenAI was used.
-- There is no penalty for using GenAI as long as you submit your chat transcripts.

 :::tip
 Links that start with `:` are text-expansion links.
-I recommend reading the whole sample policy through without clicking, and then going back to click for more detail.
+I recommend reading the whole page through without clicking, and then going back to click for more detail.
 :::

 See the rest of the page for important details.

-# :x modified

-[_Note to colleagues_: I can modify this page for others who might want to use it with a different GenAI policy.
-For example, your policy could read, "You are free to use or not use GenAI chatbots in this course for the following purposes only: 1) idea generation, 2) revision of drafts you wrote without GenAI."
-The 2nd bullet point could read, "GenAi can be used only for short assignments and not papers.
-All short assignments must include..."]
+## Guidelines for GenAI use

+[add guidelines here]

 ## What counts as GenAI?